stefanpenner/ember-app-kit/README.md

   * The express server has been exposed and now lives under this directory.
-  * This essentially replaces the API Stub in favor of a real Express App, so you can now enhnace and customize the static server or develop the API and turn it into a full-stack solution, like MEAN.
+  * This essentially replaces the API Stub in favor of a real Express App, so you can now enhance and customize the static server or develop the API and turn it into a full MEAN-like solution.

 ## Cleanup

-You can optionally remove the Gruntfile, tasks, and the api-stub directory, since we won't be needing them anymore.
+You can remove the Gruntfile, tasks, and the api-stub directory, since we won't be needing them anymore.

 ### Troubleshooting

+* Ember CLI now picks up your app namespace.
+Change the import to reference the name of your project.
+  * If you never changed your application namespace from the default `appkit` then running `ember init` will break any import statements you already have

-1. Index Route doesn't exist
+* Index Route doesn't exist
   * You may need to refresh your dependencies.
 Run `rm -rf npm_modules && npm install && npm cache clean && bower install`

-2. Can't find appkit/routes/index.
-  * Ember CLI now picks up your app namespace.
-Change the import to reference the name of your project.
-3. Acceptance Tests
+3. Tests
   * Import `tests/helpers/start-app` into each acceptance test file.
     * `import startApp from 'your-app/tests/helpers/start-app`
+  * `resolver` and `startApp` still live in `test/helpers/` but `module-for` is now its own package.
   * If you were using ember-testing-httpRespond
     * This is now patched for 1.4+
     * Import it and its dependencies in your Brocfile by using